 Check state of translation

-Note: Translation helper scripts will work only if you’ve configured lilypond to be built in-tree, as explained in Running autogen.sh.
+Note: Translation helper scripts will work only if you have configured LilyPond to be built in-tree, see Running autogen.sh.

-First pull from Git – see Git cheat sheet, but DO NOT rebase unless you are sure to master the translation state checking and updating system – then cd into Documentation/ (or at top of the source tree, replace make with make -C Documentation) and run
+First pull from the git repository – see Git cheat sheet, but do not rebase unless you are sure to master the translation state checking and updating system – then cd into Documentation/ (or at top of the source tree, replace make with make -C Documentation) and run

 This presents a diff of the original files since the most recent revision of the translation and prints it to terminal output.
 Usually you’ll want to pass this output to a terminal pager like less in order to scroll the diff up and down: